giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

       + [27] "train/X_train.txt"
       + [28] "train/y_train.txt"

-It is crucial to understand how all this files are connected in order to build the Data Project.
+In order to build the Data Project it is crucial to understand how all this files are connected.

 For this project we are not interested in the Inertial Signals and, hence, we won't be using files number [5] to [13] and [17] to [25].